4paradigm/OpenMLDB/docs/en/reference/arch/core_data_structure.md

 # Real-Time Engine Core Data Structure and Optimization Analysis

-The [Real-Time Engine Performance Test Report (First Edition)](https://openmldb.feishu.cn/wiki/wikcnZRB9VRkqgD1vDFu1F9AaTh) demonstrates that OpenMLDB's real-time SQL engine can achieve millisecond-level latency.
+The [Real-Time Engine Performance Test Report](https://openmldb.feishu.cn/wiki/EXB5wI8M8iCquBkErJjcn6JVn0g) demonstrates that OpenMLDB's real-time SQL engine can achieve millisecond-level latency.
 This article provides an in-depth look at the core technical architecture responsible for achieving such low latency in real-time computing.
 The real-time engine relies on two key technologies: Double-layer skip list indexing (optimized for temporal data) and query pre-aggregation technology.
 This article offers a detailed exploration of these critical technologies.

 ## Background Introduction